DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Diameter-four Trees

-We need to deepen our understanding of $\Phi$ to prove we have a dg algebra.
-We note that while $\Phi$ is not a dg morphism, it has a predictable interaction with the multiplicative structures of $\FF$ and $\GG$.
+To prove the products in Definition \ref{defn:treeProd} satisfy the remaining properties of a dg algebra product, we introduce two lemmas.
+The first deepens our understanding of $\Phi$ and shows that while it is not a dg morphism, it has a predictable interaction with the multiplicative structures of $\FF$ and $\GG$.